The CEFC Board oversees the efficient and effective operation of the CEFC.

-Mrs Slattery is a non-executive director of AMP Limited, AMP Bank, including the Chair of the AMP Limited and AMP Bank Audit Committees, a non-executive director of Argo Global Listed Infrastructure (LIC) and the Deputy Chair of the Woomera (Prohibited) Area Advisory Board.
+Mrs Slattery is a non-executive director of AMP Limited and AMP Bank and Chairs their respective Audit Committees.
+She is also a non-executive director of Argo Global Listed Infrastructure and Deputy Chair of the Woomera Prohibited Area Advisory Board.

-Mrs Slattery was previously on the boards of the ASX-listed Centrepoint Alliance, AMP Life, National Mutual Life Australasia (NMLA)and the South Australian Cricket Association.
-She has also served as a member of several Australian Government Advisory Committees, including the Innovation Investment Partnership, the Industry Working Group, the Stronger Super Peak Consultative Group, the Future of Financial Advice, and the Federal Opposition’s Infrastructure and Innovation and Superannuation Industry Partnership.
+Mrs Slattery was previously on the boards of Centrepoint Alliance, AMP Life, National Mutual Life and the South Australian Cricket Association.
+She has served as a member of several Australian Government advisory committees, including the Innovation Investment Partnership, the Industry Working Group and the Opposition Infrastructure and Innovation Partnership.

 Mrs Slattery was appointed to the CEFC Board with effect from 1 February 2018 for five years.

 Ms Tough has had a distinguished and varied career in the energy, resources and engineering industries as both a director and senior executive.
 Ms Tough is Chair of Horizon Power, Chair of the COAG National Energy Selection Panel and is a Director of Saracen Mineral Holdings Ltd. Ms Tough is also Pro Vice Chancellor of Industry Engagement with the University of Western Australia.